RegivaldoCarvalho/models/research/object_detection/g3doc/installation.md

 wget -O protobuf.zip https://github.com/google/protobuf/releases/download/v3.0.0/protoc-3.0.0-linux-x86_64.zip
 unzip protobuf.zip
 ```
-For Windows 10 use the code above.
+For Windows 10 use the code below.
 Please note that we are using the 3.4 release of protoc

 ```bash
 # From tensorflow/models/research/